 1. Construction Requirements.
-The Commission should require 70/80 GHz registrants to file a certification of construction when a link has been placed into operation, showing the frequencies actually in use.
+The Commission should require 70/80 GHz registrants to file a certification of construction with a third-party database manager when a link has been placed into operation, showing the frequencies actually in use.
 As with other Part 101 fixed microwave links, a registration that has no construction certification when the construction period has lapsed would automatically terminate.